Hi-TechMissile/CS-254-Lab/README.md

 # CS-254-Lab

-This repository consists of my assignment submissions of the CS 254 - Design and Analysis of Algorithms Lab.
+This repository consists of my assignment submissions of the CS 254 - Design and Analysis of Algorithms Lab.<br>
-Roll: 220001052
+Roll: 220001052<br>
-Name: P C Uma Mahesh
+Name: P C Uma Mahesh<br>

 ## Running C++ code